wingsuitist/brewamp/README.md

-# Install Apache MySQL PHP Environment locally
+# BrewAMP - another way to get a nice Apache PHP MySQL OSX environment

+This script installs Apache, MySQL, PHP and Adminer they way I like it the most.

 ## !!
 Atention